Public information film: History

 The earliest PIFs were made during the Second World War years and shown in cinemas; many were made by and starred Richard Massingham, an amateur actor who set up Public Relationship Films Ltd when he discovered there was no specialist film company in the area.
 They were commissioned by the Ministry of Information, and Massingham's work has since gained a cult following for their quirky, often humorous tone.
 After the war, PIFs were produced by the Central Office of Information (now closed), and again by private contractors, which were usually small film companies.

 PIFs were supplied to broadcasters free of charge for them to use whenever they wished.
 Their usefulness as a cost-free means to fill the gaps in fixed-duration commercial breaks left by unsold advertising airtime led to their being used regularly and extensively in the 1960s, 1970s and much of the 1980s, and consequently, within both the COI and broadcasting companies, they were typically known as "fillers".
-They are still being produced, although the vastly reduced need for broadcasters to turn to third-party filler material to deal with unused airtime during breaks or junctions means they are now only seen rarely, usually in night time spots.
+They are still being produced, although the vastly reduced need for broadcasters to turn to third-party filler material to deal with unused airtime during breaks or junctions means they are now only seen rarely, during the late 1990s and early 2000s, they were frequently shown during and in between programmes on ITV in overnight, as advertising was generally difficult to sell during that time.
 Fillers are still produced and distributed by the Cabinet Office by the Filler Marketing team.

 The COI closed on 30 December 2011 after 65 years, and no longer makes PIFs.
 However, there are a few companies still making distributing PIFs, such as THINK!, Fire Kills, DOE, National Society for the Prevention of Cruelty to Children (NSPCC), and National Rail.

 Some advertisements and charity appeals have gained the status of honorary PIF among fans, including Cartoon Boy, a 2002 campaign about child abuse produced by the NSPCC while films such as the 1980s British Gas advertisement about what to do in the event of a gas leak can be considered non-governmental PIFs.

 PIFs have a nostalgic cult following and a DVD was released in 2001 called Charley Says: The Greatest Public Information Films in the World, comprising the contents of two earlier VHS releases.
 A sequel was released in 2005.

 Public information films produced by the COI covered a wide range of subjects.
 The fillers listed above were for domestic consumption.
 However, COI films was also commissioned by the British Foreign Office to supply films for overseas use.
 These films dealt with research and development, British products and the British way of life.
 They were usually distributed through the diplomatic network but not always.
 Some films were sold commercially to overseas outlets, mostly television.